odea-project/qAlgorithms/README.md

 tests and employ standard linear regression as the main problem solving strategy.
-This allows us to be fully deterministic without requiring the user to supply and optimise algorithm parameters, which is a time-consuming and error-prone process which requires domain experts.
+This allows us to be fully deterministic without requiring the user to supply and optimise algorithm parameters, which is a time-consuming and error-prone process even for domain experts.

 While this design allows users to treat processing as a "black box", we always provide additional data which communicates which points a feature actually covers